snowplow-archive/snowplow.github.com/README.md

 # What is snowplow.github.com?

-snowplow.github.com is the source code and content for [http://snowplowanalytics.com](http://snowplowanalytics.com) website.
+snowplow.github.com is the source code and content for the [Snowplow](http://snowplowanalytics.com) website.

 The site is built in [Jekyll](https://github.com/mojombo/jekyll) and served by [GitHub Pages](http://pages.github.com/).
-(Thanks to the great people of GitHub for this fantastic service.)
+Thanks to the great people of GitHub for this fantastic service.

-## Content covered

-The content covers:

-1. What Snowplow is, including why we developed Snowplow, and how Snowplow differs from other approaches to web and event analytics
-2. How Snowplow works, from a technical standpoint
-3. How we plan to develop Snowplow
-4. How to perform analyses using Snowplow
-5. Overview of the Professional Services we offer around Snowplow

-All content is copyright (c) 2012-2015 Snowplow Analytics Ltd and not to be reused without permission.
+All content is copyright © 2012-2015 Snowplow Analytics Ltd and not to be reused without permission.

 ## Adding new content and editing existing content